Find a MentorPage address: https://www.mnsu.edu/urc/find_mentor.html

 - Check department sites.
 They will often highlight research areas; these may be research teams within or across departments.
 Read up on different professors under faculty links on a departmental web page.
 You can find out about research interests of faculty by reading their bios, descriptions of their research, or publications.
 Once you have found somebody who is doing research that is of interest to you, send them an email.
 Be sure to include information about yourself (past research and class experiences) and why their particular project is of great interest to you.

 Remember: conducting research with undergraduate students is mutually beneficial and professors are often seeking you as well!
-Stay persistant and be creative.
+Stay persistent and be creative.